justfoolingaround/mxlrc.py/README.md

   --help        Show this message and exit.
 ```

-<h2>Token</h2>

-Get your own token by following the steps described [here](https://spicetify.app/docs/faq#sometimes-popup-lyrics-andor-lyrics-plus-seem-to-not-work).
-You do not have to send in a token.

 <h3 align="center">Forked from <a href="https://github.com/fashni/MxLRC">here</a> in an effort to optimise and make better the current state of the project.</h3>